spxp/spxp-crypto/spxp-crypto-tools/README.md

 Decrypts the binary data in `<inputFile>` with the key described by the resource object in `<decryptionKeyFile>` and writes the decrypted binary data to `<outputFile>`.

+`$ SpxpCryptoTool genconnectkeypair`
+Generates a new connect keypair and prints it as JWK object to standard out.

+`$ SpxpCryptoTool extractconnectpublic <keyPairFile>`
+Extracts just the public key part from the connect keypair stored in `<keyPairFile>` and prints it as JWK object to standard out.
+The file `<keyPairFile>` remains unchanged.

 `$ SpxpCryptoTool help`
 Prints a help screen.